 Monolithic client-server software architecture is analogous with socialism itself.
 For any typical networked computer program from the late 20th Century, a control freak such as

 Like a great escape from a German prison camp, microservices offer the software equipment your employer needs to guarantee that its net-enabled application’s Tom tunnel will stay operational even if both Dick and Harry experience digital cave ins.
-The decentralization of business logic duties among numerous separate-but-interconnected software services facilitates robust development and deployment opportunities, at the expense of some additional processing overhead from the APIs which allow such microservices to speak to one another, so to speak.
+The decentralization of business logic duties among numerous separate-but-interconnected software services facilitates robust development and deployment opportunities, at the expense of some additional processing overhead from the APIs which allow such microservices to speak to one another.
 Advantages include:

-- Distributed development teams this one is simple Political Economy: segregation of duties and comparative advantage increase profitable efficiency (note that initial investments of additional resources might not be cost-effective for smaller organizations)
+- Distributed development teams — this one evokes memories of legitimate Political Economy: segregation of duties and comparative advantage increase profitable efficiency (note that initial investments of additional resources might not be cost-effective for smaller organizations)

-Note that some software vendors are approaching microservice architecture with the same weaselly dismissal of open standards as so many of them did previously at the monolithic expense of consumers.
+Some software vendors are approaching microservices architecture with the same dismissal of open standards as so many of them did previously at the monolithic expense of consumers.
 They market themselves as a special brand providing exclusive products, but they are in actuality trying to lock in repeat business by offering only a my-way-or-the-highway set of options.

-Don’t work for one of those weaselly companies.
-Each consumer is at all times in the driver’s seat of production amid any healthy economy (as opposed to Keynesian duplicity regarding consumers having some kind of spend-spend-spend obligation toward producers as a collective engine of production).
-Remember always that the vast majority of everyone’s life, even while at work producing things for market, entails consuming things which are already available from various markets kind of like the way that microservices improve the algorithmic markets of networked computing.
+Don’t work for one of those companies.
+Each consumer is at all times in the driver’s seat of production amid any healthy economy.
+Remember always that the vast majority of everyone’s life, even while at work producing things for market, entails consuming things which are already available from various markets — kind of like the way that microservices improve the algorithmic markets of networked computing.